Jacob-Hansen-KC/CTlab-1/README.md

 # CTlab-1
-A home for the work I am preforming for CTlab
+A home for the work I am preforming for CTlab-https://ctlab.ku.edu/

 The files are arranged based on project and programing language.